CortexIntelligentAutomation/docs/content/en/docs/2025.3/Guides/user-guides/user-interfaces/gateway/dev/flow-editor/right-panel/property-editor.md

 ### Known Limitations

 * The Expression Editor does not support the creation of undeclared variables using the Add Variables feature.
+* Although it is possible to attempt to change the input data type for the Expression and Variable Editors, the data type of the C# expression entered into the Expression Editor or the Variable specified in the Variable Editor will define the actual data type.

 ## See Also